stammen/vlcdemo/README.md

 ### First Launch of the VLC Windows Store App ###

-On first launch of the VLC Windows Store App, the following sequenece occurs
+On first launch of the VLC Windows Store App, the following sequence occurs

 1. vlclauncher is launched by Windows 10.
 This windowless Win32 app determines it is a first launch of the app. vlclauncher launches the vlcdemo UWP app to display the ads and donate button.
 1. In the vlcdemo app: